Long Story Short

 Are Dogs Allergic to Jicama?

-Yes, it’s true that some dogs can be allergic to jicama.
-However, this is a relatively rare occurrence, and most dogs can eat jicama without any problems.
+Yes, some dogs are allergic to jicama.
 The signs of allergy include: itchiness, vomiting, red spots, and diarrhea.

 Can Jicama Be Poisonous?